-Texas Medical Liability Trust (TMLT), the largest medical liability provider in the state, insures more than 14,500 physicians.
+Texas Medical Liability Trust (TMLT), the largest medical liability provider in the state, insures more than 19,000 health care professionals.
 The company has a wide range of liability insurance products and helpful tools.

 TMLT also provides Rising Star coverage for first-year physicians.
 Physicians establishing their first practice after completing residency may qualify for first- and second-year premium discounts.

 Once well-versed in medical liability insurance options and terminology, physicians will want to begin looking at the type of coverage that best fits their needs.

 TMLT is a unique, not-for-profit health care liability claim trust owned by its physician policyholders.
 TMLT is not an insurance company, but a self-insured trust established by Texas Insurance Code Article 21.49-4 to provide coverage against health care liability claims to members of the Texas Medical Association.

 Here's a brief overview of some of the types of coverage available from TMLT: